Exoplanet Populations and their Dependence on Host Star Properties: Trends with Stellar Metallicity

-\runinhead{Transiting Giant Planets} The planet-metallicity correlation has also been identified for transiting planets in the \Kepler survey.
+\runinhead{Transiting Giant Planets} The planet-metallicity correlation has also been identified for transiting planets.
 The biggest challenge in identifying this correlation lies in characterizing stellar properties, in particular for non-planet host stars.
 The volume of stars searched for transiting planets is much larger than in radial velocity surveys -- both in terms of absolute numbers and galactic distance -- and characterization of stellar properties with high spectral resolution observations requires a significant investment in observing time.
-For this reason, most surveys have focused on characterizing planet-hosting stars \citep{2013ApJ...771..107E,2014Natur.509..593B,2017arXiv170310402J}.
-At time of writing, the stellar properties of the majority of \Kepler targets are based on broad-band photometry \citep[e.g.][]{2017ApJS..229...30M}, where the derived metallicity is unreliable (\citealt{2011AJ....142..112B}, see also \citealt{2014ApJ...791...54G,2014ApJS..211....2H}) and giant planet occurrence rates as a function of spectroscopic metallicity have not yet been calculated.
+For this reason, most surveys have focused on characterizing planet-hosting stars \citep{2013ApJ...771..107E,2014Natur.509..593B,2017AJ....154..108J}.

 A giant planet-metallicity relation in the \Kepler survey was first identified based on photometry by \cite{2011ApJ...738..177S}, who find that giant planet hosts have systematically redder colors than non-planet hosts, consistent with a metallicity increase in $0.2$ dex.
 Spectroscopic characterization of exoplanet host stars show that planets larger than $4 ~R_\oplus$ are preferentially found around stars with a super-solar metallicity of $0.15$--$0.18$ dex \citep{2012Natur.486..375B,2014Natur.509..593B,2017AJ....154...60W}.
-This result was confirmed by \cite{2013ApJ...771..107E} who found that giant planets only occur around high-metallicity stars ($\FeH >-0.05$ dex). \cite{2015AJ....149...14W} foundnd 10 times more planets around metal-rich stars based on photometric metallicities, consistent with a power-law index $\beta=2$ as found in radial-velocity surveys.
-Medium-resolution spectroscopic metallicities from \texttt{LAMOST} also show a similar metallicity increase of $\sim 0.14$ dex for giant planet hosts \citep{2016AJ....152..187M}.
+This result was confirmed by \cite{2013ApJ...771..107E} who found that giant planets only occur around high-metallicity stars ($\FeH >-0.05$ dex). \cite{2015AJ....149...14W} found 10 times more planets around metal-rich stars based on photometric metallicities, consistent with a power-law index $\beta=2$ as found in radial-velocity surveys.

+Occurrence rate calculations subsequently confirmed the giant planet metallicity relation, using both medium-resolution spectroscopic metallicities from \texttt{LAMOST} \citep{2016AJ....152..187M} and photometric metallicities for the non-planet hosts \citep[e.g.][]{2018AJ....155...89P}.
+The increased occurrence for giant planets has also been detected in ground-based transit data \citep{2020MNRAS.491.4481O}, while the hot Jupiter sample from the Transiting Exoplanet Survey Satellite, \TESS, is still under construction \citep[e.g.][]{2023ApJS..265....1Y}.

 \runinhead{Dwarfs and Giants} The giant planet-metallicity correlation is also present in stars with lower and higher masses than the sun.
 Low-mass M dwarfs ($\lesssim 0.5 M_\odot$) are found to be enhanced in metallicity when they host giant planets \citep{2007A&A...474..293B,2009ApJ...699..933J,2012ApJ...748...93R,2012ApJ...747L..38T}.
 The exponent of the occurrence rate-metallicity correlation, in the range $\beta=[1.26,2.94]$, is consistent with that of sun-like stars \citep{2013A&A...551A..36N}.
 The planet-metallicity correlation is less statistically robust than for FGK dwarfs due to a lower number of planet detections \citep{2010A&A...519A.105S,2014ApJ...791...54G}.